Battery charging diagnosis at a glance

 - Is the charger profile appropriate for the battery chemistry?

-- Is the charger output current visible on a monitor or display?
+- Is charger output current visible on a monitor, display, or safe meter check?

 For a traditional converter setup, the converter may feed the 12V system and charge the battery bank.
 For an inverter-charger setup, the same box may handle battery charging, inverter output, and shore/generator pass-through behavior.